How we regulate non-authorised persons

 3.2 Disciplining a non-authorised person

-Our disciplinary outcomes range from sending you a letter of advice, warning you about future conduct to imposing a disciplinary sanction such as a fine or rebuke.
+Our disciplinary sanctions include a fine or rebuke.
 We also have the power to publish our decisions.

 Further details of the available outcomes and the tests we apply can be found in our Enforcement Strategy.